blindeveloper/top-movies/plan.md

 ### [TM-0002] I want to add movie to the movie list

+8. [DONE]Add movie schema
+9. [DONE]Handle topMovies query
-8. Add addToMovieList event on movie click
+10. Add addTopMovie event on movie click
-9. Add movie schema + addToMovieList listener
-10. Send request addToMovieList with movie ID
+11. Send request addTopMovie with movie ID
-11. Handle addToMovieList response. [data + error state]
+12. Handle addTopMovie response. [data + error state]
-12. Show new movie in the movie list if 200
+13. Show new movie in the movie list if 200
-13. Write tests for adding movie to the movie list
+14. Write tests for adding movie to the movie list

 ### [TM-0003] I want to upvote movies and see total popularity of each movie in the list